rodonile/virtualbox/README.md

 # virtualbox
-Useful script to automate deployment of virtual machines with virtual box on a headless server.
+Script to automate deployment of virtual machines with virtual box on a headless server.

 ./create_new_vm.sh --help